-4.1 Results carbon footprint of raw Dutch member milk 2015-2023.
+4.1 Results carbon footprint of raw Dutch member milk 2015-2024.

-In Table 1 and Figure 2 the carbon footprints of 2015 to 2023 are presented.
-Results show that the carbon footprint of raw milk from FrieslandCampina dairy farms has reduced by 17 percent in 2023 compared to 2015.
-The reduction towards 2023 showed fluctuations.
+In Table 2 and Figure 2 the carbon footprints of 2015 to 2024 are presented.
+Results show that the carbon footprint of raw milk from FrieslandCampina dairy farms has reduced by 22 percent in 2024 compared to 2015.
+The reduction towards 2024 showed fluctuations.
 In the years 2015 to 2018 the carbon footprint was affected by (anticipation on) the implementation of the phosphate regulation in 2018.
 As farmers were either reducing their herds and or replacing youngstock animals for lactating dairy cows within their phosphate production ceiling emissions associated with milk production were reducing.
 In 2019 emissions increased due to additional emissions from purchased youngstock for replacement.
 In anticipation on phosphate regulation some farmers sold too much youngstock which led to a shortage of youngstock for replacement some years later.

-Figure 3 shows that the trend between 2019 and 2023 is primarily caused by the reduction of the emissions from purchased resources.
-More specifically the emissions from purchased of the emissions from purchased resources.
+Figure 3 shows that the trend between 2019 and 2024 is primarily caused by the reduction of the emissions from purchased resources.
 More specifically the emissions from purchased feed (concentrates) reduced significantly in this period.
 From 2020 onwards feed companies started reporting product specific carbon footprints for individual feed products.
 Furthermore, feed companies started delivering compound feeds without products associated with deforestation (land use change emissions; ForFarmers, 2022), which, for some farms, significantly reduced the contribution of emissions from purchased feed to the total carbon footprint of feed.
+From 2022 to 2023 the reduction is mostly explained by a) further reduction of carbon footprints of purchased resources such as compound feed and artificial fertilizer and b) optimal growth circumstances leading to good quality of roughage feed.